Profit Margin Calculator for US Businesses

 US profit margin math has two complications absent in most other markets: the federal-plus-state tax stack, and pass-through versus C-corp treatment.

-For pass-through entities (S-corp, LLC, partnership, sole prop), the entity pays no federal income tax — profit flows to the personal 1040 and is taxed at marginal rates from 10% to 37%, plus 15.3% self-employment tax on the first $168,600 of SE income (2024 Social Security wage base) and 2.9% Medicare above (with an additional 0.9% above $200k).
+For pass-through entities (S-corp, LLC, partnership, sole prop), the entity pays no federal income tax โ profit flows to the personal 1040 and is taxed at marginal rates from 10% to 37%, plus 15.3% self-employment tax on the first $184,500 of SE income (2026 Social Security wage base) and 2.9% Medicare above (with an additional 0.9% above $200k).
 Net margin for pass-throughs is conventionally calculated pre-personal-tax.

 Net-margin benchmarks (IRS Statistics of Income and NYU Stern industry tables): - Software / SaaS: 15-25% - Professional services: 10-20% - Retail (non-grocery): 2-5% - Restaurants: 3-9% - Construction: 5-10%

-The single biggest US-specific lever past $1M revenue is electing S-corp status (if eligible) to escape SE tax on a reasonable-salary versus distribution split — the calculator's scenario toggle models this.
+The single biggest US-specific lever past $1M revenue is electing S-corp status (if eligible) to escape SE tax on a reasonable-salary versus distribution split โ you can model this by re-running the calculator with each entity's effective tax rate.
 For underlying rules, IRS Publication 535, Form 1120 instructions, and the Schedule SE instructions are authoritative.

 See the formula